- 9 Types & How Do They Work?

 - decreases the absorption of glucose from the intestines, and

 - reduces the production of glucose by the liver.

-Sulfonylureas are the oldest classes of type 2 oral diabetes medications.
+Sulfonylureas are the oldest classes of oral diabetes medications.
 Sulfonylureas work primarily by stimulating the release of insulin.
-Insulin is the hormone responsible for regulating blood glucose by increasing the uptake of blood glucose by tissues and increasing storage of glucose in the liver.
+Insulin is the hormone responsible for regulating blood glucose by increasing the uptake of blood glucose by tissues and increasing the storage of glucose in the liver.

 Thiazolidinediones enhance insulin sensitivity meaning that the effect of a given amount of insulin is greater.
-Thiazolidinediones also are referred to as peroxisome proliferator-activated receptor y or PPAR-y agonists.
+Thiazolidinediones also are referred to as peroxisome proliferator-activated receptor ? or PPAR-? agonists.

 DPP-4 inhibitors help lower blood glucose by increasing the production of insulin from the pancreas and reducing the release of glucose from the liver.

-The newest class of type 2 diabetes medications are called SGLT2 inhibitors or sodium-glucose cotransporter 2 inhibitors.
-They work by reducing absorption of glucose from the fluid that is filtered from blood by the kidney, causing more glucose to be eliminated in the urine.
+SGLT2 inhibitors or sodium-glucose cotransporter 2 inhibitors are the newest class of oral diabetes medications.
+They work by reducing the absorption of glucose from the fluid that is filtered from the blood by the kidney, causing more glucose to be eliminated in the urine.
 These medications increase urinary glucose excretion and consequently lower blood sugar levels.

 Bile acid sequestrants